mxagar/satellite_image_water_vectorizer/README.md

 ## Notes on the Solution

 In the following, the methods and decisions followed for each objective are described, as well as the major results.
-Note that the output files are in the folder [`results`](resullts).
+Note that the output files are in the folder [`results`](results).

 ### Objective 1: Resample, Crop and Persist Rasters

 Even though *resampling* to the minimum available resolution (60m) is not required in the challenge description, it facilitates many subsequent steps, since all pixelmaps have the same standardized size.
 That comes with the cost of losing resolution.
 Additionally, it should be considered that the ultimate maps required to extract the lake polygons (NDVI and NDWI) are computed with bands that share the same resolution, which is larger than the minimum one.

-However, I understand that the goal consists in building a valid proof-of-concept and showing my skills, therefore, I have decided to choose the most comfortable path: resampling to the minimum resolution.
-In a real world scenario, I would not do that; instead, I would try to use the maximum available resolution.
+However, I understand that the goal consists in building a valid proof-of-concept and showing my skills, therefore, I have decided to choose the most comfortable path: resampling to the minimum resolution in the notebooks.
+In the package/scripts, the resampling can be easily switched off.

 Once the bands are resampled, it is possible to stack them and to work with all of them together.
 Cropping is easily achieved with rasterio.